 House dust is a reservoir for pollen and dust mites.
 It is important to control household allergens and pollutants in the home.

-Controlling for Dust.
 Spray furniture polish is very effective for reducing both dust and allergens.
-Air cleaners, filters for air conditioners, and vacuum cleaners with High Efficiency Particular Air (HEPA) filters can help remove particles and small allergens found indoors.
+Air purifiers and vacuum cleaners with High Efficiency Particular Air (HEPA) filters can help remove particles and small allergens found indoors.
 Neither vacuuming nor the use of anti-mite carpet shampoo, however, is effective in removing mites in house dust.
 In fact, vacuuming stirs up both mites and cat allergens.
 If possible, avoid carpets and rugs.

 - If possible, keep pets outside.

-- If this isn't possible, confine pets to carpet-free areas outside the bedroom.
+- If this is not possible, confine pets to carpet-free areas outside the bedroom.
 Cats harbor significant allergens, which can even be carried on clothing.
 Dogs usually cause fewer problems.

 - Wash animals once a week to reduce allergens.
 Dry shampoos, available for both cats and dogs, can remove allergens from the skin and fur and are easier to administer than wet shampoos.